Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Introduction

-Healthy reefs are characterized by vibrant soundscapes owing to symphonies orchestrated by diverse soniferous marine life such as snapping shrimp, fish, as well as ecological processes like spawning and feeding~\cite{chitre2012snapping,lobel1992sounds}.
+Healthy reefs are characterized by vibrant soundscapes owing to symphonies orchestrated by diverse soniferous organisms such as snapping shrimp and fish, as well as ecological processes like spawning and feeding~\cite{chitre2012snapping,lobel1992sounds}.
 In contrast, degraded reefs are notably quieter and less attractive to marine fauna, reflecting ecosystem decline.
-With advancements in compact acoustic recording systems, there has been increasing interest in studying the acoustic signatures of healthy and degraded reefs.
+This contrast opens up the feasibility of using passive acoustic monitoring (PAM) to monitor reef health and associated parameters.
+Because sound travels efficiently over long distances underwater, PAM can capture rich environmental information facilitating monitoring over large spatial scales.
+Furthermore, PAM is non-invasive, is unhindered by bad visibility and time of the day, and provides good temporal resolution.
+PAM has been successfully applied for monitoring in a wide range of ecosystems ranging from polar~\cite{Kinda2013} to subtropical~\cite{Lin2021} to tropical ones~\cite{nedelec2015soundscapes}, and through applications as diverse as defense, infrastructure monitoring and marine mammal monitoring~\cite{Fleishman2023}.
+Reflecting its growing importance, sound has been incorporated as an essential ocean variable in the global ocean observing system~\cite{Tyack2023}.
+Recent advancements in compact acoustic recording systems have further increased interest in studying the acoustic signatures of healthy and degraded reefs.
 These relatively inexpensive systems (a few thousand USD) can continuously operate for extended periods, on the order of months.
 This enables collection of long-term spatio-temporal data crucial for understanding patterns and trends in reef health that may not have been immediately apparent in shorter-term studies~\cite{lammers2008ecological,mcwilliam2018coral}.